Frequently Asked Questions

 - GPA – I have a 3.1 cumulative GPA, with a 3.3 GPA in my major.
 Do I meet the Program’s requirement for a 3.2 GPA?

-No. The 3.2 GPA requirement is for a cumulative GPA, which includes all courses taken at all institutions at a college/university level.
+No. The 3.2 GPA requirement is for a cumulative GPA, which includes all courses taken at all undergraduate institutions, not just those in your major.
 The Program has no flexibility on the GPA requirement.